holochain/hc-github-config/README.md

 }
 ```

 Note the `pulumi.Import`, which is telling Pulumi that this repository already exists.
 Rename all the fields and
-variables to describe the repository you are importing.
-Let's call it `example`:
+variables to describe the repository you are importing and adapt variable assignement where necessary for the code to compile.

+Let's call the repository `example`:

 ```diff
 - description = "Abstractions to probably serialize and deserialize things properly without forgetting or doubling"